solana-labs/solana/docs/src/proposals/scrambled-tx.md

 Thus, their strategy for most likely favorable trade is submission of their transaction as fast as possible as determined.

-Lastly, transactions are now included into a block very greedily.
-And observation by the cluster can be signalled very reliably.
+Lastly, transactions are now included into a block very greedily, meaning the 5000 lamports fee will be debited once broadcast (and included into a block).
+And observation by the cluster can be signalled very timely and very reliably to that client.
 So, clients (esp.  bots) are less incentivised to spamming for the race of inclusion.

 #### Leaders